Categories of Ministers

 We have seven categories of ministers, based on the licenses we issue.

-6. Ordained elders.
-The highest level.
+This is the highest level.
 Only ordained ministers can be bishop or serve in certain other ways.

-7. Ordained chaplains.
-Professional chaplains in hospitals, the military, and other settings.
+This license recognizes ordained elders who serve as chaplains in hospitals, the military, and other settings.